Precision Measurement of the Branching Fraction of $D^{+}\to \mu^{+}\nu_{\mu}$

-The $D^+\to\mu^+\nu_\mu$ candidates are selected in the presence of the ST $D^-$ using the remaining neutral and charged tracks.
+The $D^+\to\mu^+\nu_\mu$ candidates are selected in the presence of the ST $D^-$ using the remaining neutral clusters and charged tracks.
 The muon candidate must have an opposite charge to the ST $D^-$ meson and deposited energy within $(0.00,\,0.35)$\,GeV in the EMC.
-To separate muons from hadrons, requirements based on the muon hit depth ($d_{\mu^+}$) are applied, taking into account the expected dependence on momentum ($p_{\mu^+}$) and flight direction $\cos\theta$.
+To separate muons from hadrons, requirements based on the muon hit depth ($d_{\mu^+}$) in the muon identifier modules are applied, taking into account the expected dependence on momentum ($p_{\mu^+}$) and flight direction $\cos\theta$.
 These criteria are established from the distributions of $d_{\mu^+}$ versus $p_{\mu^+}$ using $e^+e^-\to(\gamma)\mu^+\mu^-$ candidates selected from data.
 The $|\!\cos\theta_{\mu^+}|$ and $p_{\mu^+}$ dependent requirements on $d_{\mu^+}$ follow those adopted in our previous measurements~\cite{bes33}.

 To suppress backgrounds with extra photon(s), the maximum energy of the unused showers in the DT selection ($E^{\mathrm{extra}~\gamma}_{\rm max}$) is required to be less than 0.3\,GeV.
 No additional charged track is allowed in the event.
 The yield of $D^+\to\mu^+\nu_\mu$ is determined by fitting the distribution of the missing-mass squared of the undetected neutrino \begin{linenomath}